ComplexSecurity/knowledge-base/docs/programming/fssf.md

     In this example, a PDF report is sent to the client when they access the `/download-report` endpoint.
 The `sendFile()` method is used to send `report.pdf` as the response.

 The `res.sendFile()` function in Express.js itself is not inherently vulnerable.
 However, like many other functions that involve file handling and user input, it can become a source of security vulnerabilities if not used properly.
-The primary concern with `res.sendFile()` is related to [[Directory Traversal|Path Traversal]] attacks when user input is used to determine the file path.
+The primary concern with `res.sendFile()` is related to [Directory Traversal](../security/dirtrav.md) attacks when user input is used to determine the file path.

 A vulnerable example: